 What is the average Silverback Gorilla Weight?

-Their massive build is not merely fat; it’s a testament to their incredible muscle mass, which accounts for a significant portion of their overall body composition.
-This powerful physique is not just for show; it’s absolutely essential for their multifaceted role as protectors, decision-makers, and leaders within their troop.
+The massive build powerful physique is not just for show; it’s absolutely essential for their multifaceted role as protectors, decision-makers, and leaders within their troop.
 The average weight of a silverback gorilla speaks volumes about their strength and resilience.

 Silverback Gorilla Weight Across Subspecies